scylladb/scylladb/HACKING.md

 OPTIONS="--allow 10.0.0.2 --allow 127.0.0.1 --jobs 4"
 ```

 `10.0.0.2` has 8 physical cores (16 logical cores) and 64 GB of memory.

-It can usually handle 40 jobs.
+As a rule-of-thumb, the number of jobs that a machine should be specified to support should be equal to the number of its native threads.

 Restart the `distccd` service on all machines.

 On the coordinator machine, edit `$HOME/.distcc/hosts` with the available hosts for compilation.
 Order of the hosts indicates preference.

 ```
-10.0.0.2/40 localhost/2
+10.0.0.2/16 localhost/2
 ```

-In this example, `10.0.0.2` will be sent up to 40 jobs and the local machine will be sent up to 2.
-Since we've allowed for 42 jobs in total, run `ninja-build -j42`.
+In this example, `10.0.0.2` will be sent up to 16 jobs and the local machine will be sent up to 2.
+Allowing for two extra threads on the host machine for coordination, we run compilation with `16 + 2 + 2 = 20` jobs in total: `ninja-build -j20`.

 When a compilation is in progress, the status of jobs on all remote machines can be visualized in the terminal with `distccmon-text` or graphically as a GTK application with `distccmon-gnome`.